hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

       op
 ```

-- _inline_ method _log_ will always be inlined at the point of call.
+- _inline_ method _log_ will always be inlined at the points of call.
 - if-then-else with a constant condition will be rewritten to its then- or else-part.

 ---